ryuryu-ymj/mannot/docs/doc.typ

 = Usage
-Import the package #raw(name) on the top of your document.
+Import the package #raw(name) on the top of your document:
 #let usage-code = "#import \"@preview/" + name + ":" + version + "\": *"
 #raw(block: true, lang: "typst", usage-code)